danya02/obsidian-wadayama-notes/Notes/People/At Camping Site/Kagamihara Yuma.md

 Said they can't speak Japanese at all but his son knows a bit of English.

 Asked about [[Martin]]'s ghost sighting.
 Says that there is no ghosts, but there are boars and maybe wolves, so to be careful in the forest.

+His [[Rumored Party]] is just a party of his friends.
+The mayor tried to get him to give him a bribe and was searching for when to make problems for him.